KatrineSvane/recipe-book/sides/Bread.md

 * 200g white flower

 ## Instructions
-* dissolve honey and yeast in water
+* Dissolve honey and yeast in water
 * Add the other ingredients and stirr
 * Cover and leave overnight in the fridge
+* Preheat the oven to 225 C
-* Make rolls on the baking plate (you will need a spoon)
+* Make rolls on an oven plate with baking paper (you will need a spoon)
-* Bake for 13-15 mins at 225 C
+* Bake for 13-15 mins